BioAmelie/ISnorm_lili/README.md

 ```{r }
 install.packages("dbscan")
 ```
 The source code of ISnorm can be found in the file `source/ISnorm_function.R`.
-Put it into your workding directory.<br>
+Put it into your work directory.<br>
 We also provide one example dataset from Klein et al. 2015, containing scRNA-seq data of 933 mouse embryonic stem cells.
-You should also put it into your work directory to run the scripts in this tutorial.
+You should also put it into your work directory to run the scripts below.

 ## Normalization
 Let us import ISnorm with required R packages and read the example dataset: